 This intensive workshop on negotiation and conflict resolution combines skill building with the development of analytic theory in a hands-on format.
 It follows what is sometimes referred to as the ‘Harvard method’ of negotiation.

 |Start date||8 January 2020|

 The workshop is a full-time course (9:30 – 17:00), for 3 ECTS credits.
 It will take place from 8-15 January 2020 (excluding Saturday and Sunday).

 The workshop is open to Master’s students within the Netherlands who have an interest in how conflicts and controversies and how they are addressed in social, organizational, and political life.

 Please note that the number of places is limited and priority is given to those who are the first to register.
 The registration deadline is December 17, 2019.

 For students registered for a Master’s programme at a Dutch university, the course is free of charge.

 Negotiation, in this light, is about the management of interdependence.
 It raises a series of questions that cut across the boundary between theory and practice.
-This creates a rationale for a teaching format that is both hands-on and theoretically oriented.
-The workshop provides this.
-Participants learn about negotiation by developing their skills in role-play exercises.
-Reflection on these experiences is linked to a systematic body of theory about what it means to negotiate and to negotiate well.
+This creates the rationale for the kind of teaching format — both hands-on and theoretically oriented — that the workshop provides.
+Participants will learn about negotiation by developing their skills in role-play exercises.
+Reflection on these experiences provides the means to develop a systematic theory about what it means to negotiate and to negotiate well.

-For questions regarding the (logistics of the) workshop please contact Bram Colijn email@example.com
+For questions regarding the (logistics of the) workshop please contact Kim Ribbink email@example.com